 - Yvette is a Prince2-certified project manager who knows how to plan and organize her work and keep her clients informed about the progress.

-- Yvette is a member of several genealogical societies, including the Nederlandse Genealogische Vereniging (Dutch Genealogical Society) and the Central Bureau for Genealogy in the Netherlands and the Association for Professional Genealogists and the National Genealogical Society in the United States.
+- Yvette is a member of several genealogical societies, including the Nederlandse Genealogische Vereniging (Dutch Genealogical Society) and the Central Bureau for Genealogy in the Netherlands and the Association for Professional Genealogists (APG) and the National Genealogical Society in the United States.
 This keeps her informed about advances in methodology and available records.
-She currently serves on the Board of Directors of the Association of Professional Genealogists.
+She served on the Board of Directors of the Association of Professional Genealogists (2015-2016).